 - Variety of features

 - Nanodegree programs

 - Huge variety of courses

 - No technical issues

 Motivation is a bit more subjective than the other two requirements listed above.
 You can easily measure a person’s education level and their skill and experience, but things become a bit more complicated when we talk about motivation.
 However, that being said, it is just as important of a factor as the previous two - let me elaborate.

 If you’re an employer, you probably know how easy it is to spot and distinguish motivated and passionate people from unmotivated ones.
 Some potential employees light up as soon as the topic of data analysis arises - it is evident that they are excited about how to become a data analyst, and dedicated to the area of expertise, and practice their skills every single day.
 On the other hand, it’s effortless to spot people who don’t even really know what they’re doing in the job interview in the first place.
 They might have seen a job ad somewhere on the internet, and thought to themselves - “ya, I have a degree in math, and I like to analyze things - why not!”.

 Motivation has to be something stable and lasting - you can’t just “be motivated” until you get the job, and then regret it every single day from here on out.
 Without passion, your results will lack - this, in turn, will lead to underwhelming job performance, low pay and might even result in you getting fired, altogether.

-Remember - always spend some time researching the most recent industry trends so as to “keep up with the times”, so to speak.
-Take courses, go to lectures, participate in online groups and seminars – every single minute spent learning about data science will increase your chance in scoring that job and doing great at it!
+Remember - always spend some time researching the most recent industry trends to “keep up with the times”.
+Take courses, go to lectures, participate in online groups and seminars, check out platforms like DataCamp - every single minute spent learning about data science will increase your chance of scoring that job and doing great at it!